about the site

 RSS: It's an atom feed, but here you go!
 I don't want to make it impossible to keep updated on any site happenings, so feel free to follow.

 Handmade site assets: Don't use mine unless they're on the materials page or it says I made them for anyone to use (like my Mutant Mayhem buttons).
-Anyway, I can't think of any reason why someone else would use my extremely me-centric drawings, but in case you are... well, don't. lol
+Anyway, I can't think of any reason why someone else would use my extremely me-centric drawings, but in case you are that someone else... well, don't. lol

 Do you even want to be interacted with at all?
 Yes of course!
 I just want to be transparent about how I operate, and minimize the number of times I am faced with an impending exchange of Discord handles and must awkwardly try to break the news that I am a hermit.